-3 credits (45 hours) In this course, the student will understand the elements that make up the basis of the communication, its functions, the process of communication and will define the elements that they compose it.
+In this course, the student will understand the elements that make up the basis of the communication, its functions, the process of communication and will define the elements that they compose it.
 The student will be able to analyze communication and its importance in the Digital marketing.
 Describe the communicative functions, their intentionality and most important characteristics.

-FUNDAMENTALS OF DIGITAL PHOTOGRAPHY DMK 106
+DMK 106 FUNDAMENTALS OF DIGITAL PHOTOGRAPHY

-3 credits 2 credits theory, 1 credit lab) The Digital Photography Fundamentals course is an important element within marketing and advertising.
+3 credits 2 credits theory, 1 credit lab)

+The Digital Photography Fundamentals course is an important element within marketing and advertising.
 Knowing the composition, techniques and editing of images allows great skills in the professional field.
 Developing knowledge of a camera will make competent images in the world of digital marketing.
 Explore using manual mode and create photos using professional techniques.

-CONSUMER BEHAVIOR DMK 201
+DMK 201 CONSUMER BEHAVIOR

-3 credits (45 hours) The course analyzes the decision-making process used by the consumer when making a purchase.
+The course analyzes the decision-making process used by the consumer when making a purchase.
 It identifies the psychological, social, situational and informational factors that influence consumer purchasing behavior.